 Dr. Helga Schmid

-Helga worked as a researcher in the Architecture and Design department at the Museum of Modern Art in New York, and internationally as art director on high-profile projects, including the Victoria & Albert Museum, Design Museum, as well as in-house for the School of Visual Arts and the Royal College of Art.
+Helga worked as a researcher in the Architecture and Design department at the Museum of Modern Art in New York, as Senior Tutor at the Royal College of Art, London and internationally as designer/artist on high-profile projects at the Victoria & Albert Museum and the Royal Academy of Art and elsewhere.

-Helga has received a number of international awards including the Type Directors Award, Art Directors Award, Best German Books Award as well as a Fulbright scholarship and two DAAD scholarships.
+She has received a number of international awards including the Type Directors Award, Art Directors Award, Best German Books Award as well as a Fulbright scholarship and two DAAD scholarships.